-Hong Kong ePrix: Sebastien Buemi charges to historic win
+Buemi cmakes ePrix history in HK

 "When you see so many people it's just an amazing feeling.
 The track was good -- maybe a little bit short.
 But it's a great start I'm looking forward to coming back."

-The Hong Kong race is the first of 12 races in the 2016/17 all-electric world championship with New York and Montreal also slated to host races.
+The Hong Kong race is the first of 12 in the 2016/17 all-electric world championship with New York and Montreal also slated to host events.

 Teams and drivers head to Morocco next -- Marrakesh will hold its first Formula E race on November 12.